bilgino/angularforddd/README.md

 ```

 Elaborating view models of domain entities violates the single responsibility rule!
-Using abstract classes, we can aggregate reusable factory methods:
+Using abstract classes, we can remove the factory methods:

 ```
 abstract class OrderViewModel {